PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Regimentation of voters by legislative provisions, such as those for Senate ballot-papers, that allow parties to determine the order of candidates' names

-Representation of voters relates to whom they freely choose - and not to whether the candidates they choose necessarily resembles them in some aspect - so an electoral structure to engineer their representation by somebody like them can distort voters’ wishes.
+Representation of voters relates to whom they freely choose - and not to whether the candidates they choose necessarily resemble them in some aspect - so an electoral structure to engineer their representation by somebody like them can distort voters’ wishes.

 Resources